-The most common reasons why people from Afghanistan seek protection are being minors without caregivers in their home country and fear of the Taliban.
-This may be due to factors such as ethnicity and residency in Western countries.
+The most common reasons why individuals from Afghanistan seek protection are that they are minors without caregivers in their home country and that they fear the Taliban.
+This may be due to close family members having been associated with the former regime.

-Figures from the last two years show that we are reversing more cases.
-We reject some cases based on credibility, meaning we do not believe the applicant's account of what they experienced in Afghanistan.
-When assessing the credibility of a story, we look at the overall context of the case.
-We consider whether the account is coherent, consistent, logical, and appears to be based on personal experience.
-Additionally, we weigh the story against other information in the case, such as country information
+Figures from the past two years show that we reverse approximately one in ten cases.
+Some cases are refused on credibility grounds, meaning that we do not believe the applicant's account of what they have experienced in Afghanistan.
+When assessing the credibility of an account, we consider the case as a whole.
+We assess whether the account is coherent, consistent, logical, and whether it appears to be based on personal experience.
+In addition, we assess the account against other information in the case, such as country of origin information

-Over the past two years, we have processed several cases regarding the renewal of various kinds of limited residence permits.
+Over the last few years, we have processed several cases regarding the renewal of various kinds of limited residence permits.
 One reason for granting a limited permit, for instance, might be that the applicant hasn't provided documentation to verify their identity.

 Everyone who seeks protection in Norway is obliged to assist in clarifying their identity.
 Applicants who have a passport must hand this in.
 Other documents may also be accepted as proof of identity.
 Applicants who do not have ID documents are obliged to do their best to obtain such documents.